 Hummingbirds can be seen around flowers anywhere in the tropical Americas, such as around lodges in national parks.
 Examples in the drier open country include Hotel Pantanal Mato Grosso or Pousa Alegre in the Pantanal of Brazil.
 Of course even better is to go to a lodge in the rainforest with hummingbird feeders.
 The busiest and most diverse ones tend to be in the cloud forest of the mountains, at lodges such as Tandayapa Bird Lodge, Bellavista Cloud Forest Lodge, and WildSumaco Lodge of the Ecuador highlands.

 Jellyfish lakes are pretty amazing places, and there are not many of them around the world.
 My favourite so far is on Kakaban Island.

 Want to watch penguins?
-You can see Little Penguins, Fiordland Penguins and Yellow-crested Penguins in New Zealand, Humboldt and Magellanic Penguins in Chile, African Penguins in Cape Town and Adelie, Chinstrap, and Gentoo on the Antarctic Peninsula.
+You can see Little Penguins, Fiordland Penguins and Yellow-crested Penguins in New Zealand, Humboldt and Magellanic Penguins in Chile, African Penguins in the Boulders at Cape Town, and Adelie, Chinstrap, and Gentoo on the Antarctic Peninsula.
 But the best place for thousands of penguins are the sub-Antarctic islands such as South Georgia and Macquarie Island.

 Tigers are best seen at Kanha National Park in India.